Hawaiian Pulled Pork Skillet Nachos with Pineapple Guacamole is a delicious weeknight crock pot recipe that's full of craveable flavor!

 Directions

-- Place pork into the bottom of a large crock pot (I used a 6-quart) then season generously with garlic salt on all sides.
-Add can of chopped pineapple including the juices, 1/2 cup BBQ sauce, and sliced onion.
+- Place pork into the bottom of a 6 quart crock pot then season generously with garlic salt on all sides.
+Add the can of chopped pineapple including the juices, 1/2 cup BBQ sauce, and sliced onion.
 Mix slightly then cover and cook on low for 7-9 hours, or until meat shreds easily.
 Shred then mix 2 cups pork with remaining 1/2 cup BBQ sauce (there will be extra pork - it freezes well!)
 Discard cooking liquid.

 - Meanwhile, preheat oven to 400 degrees then stack tortillas and cut them into quarters with a sharp knife.
 Place wedges onto two baking sheets leaving at least 1/4" between each wedge.
 Spray tops with nonstick spray or mist with extra virgin oil then season with salt.
 Bake, rotating pans halfway through, for 8-10 minutes or until golden brown around the edges.
 Chips will crisp as they cool.
 (Can be made ahead of time - cool completely then store in an airtight container.)